The 4th Annual Medical and Bioscience Education Day / SIMEC V

 Restorative Yoga with YogaX

 Dr. Heather Freeman, YogaX Program Manager, Psychiatry and Behavioral Sciences

 This 30 minute live-streamed class explores gentle movement, breath, and mindfulness to to support relaxation, healthful rest, and enhanced resilience.
 Props needed are a mat, two yoga bricks or stacked books, bolster/pillows, and a blanket/bath towel.

 Christiane Brems, Clinical Professor & Director, YogaX, Psychiatry and Behavioral Sciences

-This gentle yoga practice incorporates movement and breath work for rejuvenation.
+This 30-minute gentle yoga practice incorporates movement and breath work for rejuvenation.
 The class is appropriate for all levels and offers experiential practices that are accessible and inclusive.
 Focus will be on refreshing body, breath, and mind after a morning of learning and concentrating.

 1:15pm - 2:00pm